DefaultFuction/Content-Management-System/README.md

 ## 📋 Overview

-Jeson CMS is a clean, lightweight Content Management System built with native PHP and MySQL.
+CMS is a clean, lightweight Content Management System built with native PHP and MySQL.
 Designed for small websites and personal bloggers, it provides essential tools to manage website content efficiently.

 ---